 John and Dyan divorced in 2007, putting an end to their 16-year marriage.

 The former baseball pitcher and Struble were a well-known partnership within the Atlanta community, having founded the John and Dyan Smoltz Foundation, which focused to support Christian agencies and churches, elementary and secondary education and supply food and hunger relief.

 John Smoltz's Wife Kathryn Darden

-Two years after splitting with Dyan Struble, Smoltz found himself head over heels once again, this time to Kathryn Darden, now Kathryn Smoltz.
-Darden and Smoltz have enjoyed 11 years of marriage, having tied the knot at a small ceremony in Georgia in 2009.
+Two years after splitting with Dyan Struble, Smoltz found himself head over heels once again, this time to Kathryn Darden, who now goes by Kathryn Smoltz.
+Darden and Smoltz have enjoyed 12 years of marriage, having tied the knot at a small ceremony in Georgia in 2009.

 The pair met on a blind date at a Taco Mac restaurant in downtown Atlanta and hit it off immediately.
 Darden has two children from a previous relationship.